Uganda Travel Tips, Uganda Safari Advice, Uganda Safari Information.

-The foreign residents in the East African Community do not require pay for the Uganda Visa just like the East African Community Citizens.
+The foreign residents in the East African Community do not require payment for the Uganda Visa just like the East African Community Citizens.

 Visa Exemption; who is not supposed to pay for Uganda Visa?
-Am i exempted from buying visa to Uganda?
+Am I exempt from buying a visa to Uganda?

 Uganda exempts the nationals of the following countries from buying her Visa.
 These are in three categories;

-The first group comprises of countries under the East African community arrangement namely; Burundi, Rwanda, Tanzania and Kenya
+The first group comprises countries under the East African community arrangement namely; Burundi, Rwanda, Tanzania, and Kenya

-The second group comprises of countries under the COMESA arrangement namely; Angola, Eritrea, Madagascar, Seychelles, Swaziland, Zambia, Comoros, Kenya, Mauritius and Zimbabwe.
+The second group comprises countries under the COMESA arrangement namely; Angola, Eritrea, Madagascar, Seychelles, Swaziland, Zambia, Comoros, Kenya, Mauritius, and Zimbabwe.